johann-solo/oliveandmango.github.io/site/content/blog/2018-06-09-mt-irvine-bay-resort.md

 </br>
 </br>

 The hotel organised transportation for us to the airport.
-They were punctual to pick us up and then we were back in Trinidad and reality, wondering when the next time we will visit the welcoming and serene Mt Irvine Bay resort will be.
+They were punctual to pick us up and then we were back in Trinidad and reality, wondering when the next visit to the welcoming and serene Mt Irvine Bay resort will be.
 Hopefully soon!
 </br>
 </br>
 ![Mt Irvine Bay Resort](/images/uploads/2018_06_09_mt_irvine_bay_resort_48.jpg)